What Is Lower Eyelid Surgery?

 - ✓Fills the tear trough hollow

-This technique requires precise surgical planning and execution — the fat must be mobilised, positioned precisely over the orbital rim, and secured without compromising eyelid function or blood supply.
+This technique requires a higher level of surgical skill — the fat must be mobilised, positioned precisely over the orbital rim, and secured without compromising eyelid function or blood supply.
 It is one of the primary reasons subspecialty oculofacial training matters for this procedure.

 Am I a Candidate?